 »WALK AROUND ONE OF THE 20+ SQUARES AND PARKS OF THE HISTORIC DISTRICT: You’ll immerse yourself in all of Savannah’s history by exploring the squares/parks in the historic district.
 Each are filled with rich history and special things to see.
 For example: Chippewa Square is where the bus stop scene in Forrest Gump was filmed.
 Or Forsyth Park which has a beautiful fountain built in 1858.
 Then there is Washington Square, named after President Washington, with some of the oldest homes in Savannah.

 »EXPLORE WORMSLOE HISTORIC SITE: Wormsloe Historic Site was once known as the Wormsloe Plantation.
 It was home to Noble Jones, one of Georgia’s colonial founders.
 The oak-lined avenue is one of the more frequently photographed parts of Savannah.
 You can admire the grounds, visit the museum, or hike around.

-If you’re traveling to Savannah and don’t have time (or patience) to plan, check out the ultimate Savannah travel guide for where to stay, what to do/see, and where to eat/drink.
+If you’re traveling to Savannah and don’t have time (or patience) to plan, check out the ultimate Savannah travel guide.
 It comes with recommendations for:

 »Where to stay

 »Top places to eat & drink (35+ items)